gchq/gaffer-docker/kubernetes/docs/add-libraries.md

 ```

 # Add the extra libraries to the Accumulo image
-Gaffers Accumulo image includes support for the following gaffer libraries:
+Gaffer's Accumulo image includes support for the following Gaffer libraries:
 * The Bitmap Library
 * The Sketches Library
 * The Time Library